 - Cytoreduction to remove tumors in the abdomen

 - Chemotherapy sent to the chest or abdominal cavity to prevent fluid buildup and shrink tumors

 The prognosis of biphasic mesothelioma depends on the ratio of epithelioid to sarcomatoid cells.
 The average life expectancy of a patient with biphasic mesothelioma is 8-21 months.
 Those who have more epithelioid cells often live longer.

-Next Steps for Veterans with Biphasic Cell Type
+Next Steps for Veterans with Biphasic Mesothelioma Cell Types

 The first step for veterans with biphasic mesothelioma is to confirm their diagnosis.
 It’s possible that your doctor missed something.
 Or maybe he gathered a biopsy from an area higher in sarcomatoid cells.
 It’s important to ensure that your treatment is correct for the cancer cells in your body.
 You can always request your pathology report, have your doctor explain your diagnosis or seek a second opinion.